 “How can you travel so much?”

 I often got this question asked to me by both colleagues that were earning a similar income or online on social media.
 First of all, I think it looks like I travel more than I actually do as on my Instagram I tend to post more often if I´m travelling or on holiday and usually post some more pictures when I’m back.

 Going back to the question, how I can travel ´so much´; I am very good at looking at flight combinations.
-I usually check both on Skyscanner and Google Flights as not all the airlines companies are listed on both sites.
+Usually I check both on Skyscanner and Google Flights as not all the airlines companies are listed on both sites.
 I found a return flight to Korea for 300 euros from Spain and a return flight from UK to Jamaica for the same price (with a devastating 10 hours night bus ride from London to Manchester but paid only 8 pounds).

 Travelling on a tight budget - we have all been there

 Also, when I have a tighter budget I travel just to visit a new destination, giving up on any expensive meals or attractions.
 For example, I visited Stockholm during a bank holiday but as my budget was very tight I mainly visited the city centre, wandering around, doing window shopping and trying local food.

 Instead of spending a week-end in London, I flew to Sweden for less than 20 pounds and spent a few days in a completely different way from usual.
 Instead of an evening out at a restaurant or drinking out with friends you could live an amazing different experience, spending few days in a different country, even if you just walk around the city centre and have some relaxing time at a local bar.